ucsd-ets/datahub-docker-stack/plan.md

 - Clean structure with clear dependency.
 At any point in time, every image will have the same git-tagged tag.
 So no worry for dependency across builds.
 - Could take a long time to build.

+## Other nice-to-haves

+- Separation of system and python packages, and in turn
+- Enable read/write access to conda environment `/opt/conda`, gid 100
+- Keeping system root locked
+- Pip/conda package version pinning